-- If you are not happy with the assistance you receive, complain to the airline or airport to give them the opportunity to put things right. - If you are not satisfied with the airline's or airport's response, the Consumer Council can help.
-We can investigate the complaint on your behalf.
+- If you are not happy with the assistance you receive, complain to the airline or airport to give them the opportunity to put things right. - If you are not satisfied with the airline's or airport's response, we can help investigate the complaint on your behalf.